-A security camera system records video of selected interior and exterior areas of the College for securityand operational reasons.
+A security camera system records video of selected interior and exterior areas of the College for security and operational reasons.
 The cameras record 24/7 but are not monitored 24/7.
 Recorded footage is retained for a limited period of time.
-The cameras assist the College in monitoring and investigating any public safety issues occurring on campus.
-Public Safety has the responsibility and authority to coordinate with other offices as necessary, as well as other College officials identified herein, to effectively select, coordinate, operate, manage, and monitor the College's security camera system.
+The cameras assist the College in monitoring and investigating any public safety or other operational issues occurring on campus.
+Public Safety has the responsibility and authority to coordinate with other offices as necessary, as well as other College officials, to effectively select, coordinate, operate, manage, and monitor the College's security camera system.